usnistgov/OSCAL-Pages/src/content/resources/concepts/layer/assessment/assessment-results/_index.md

 OSCAL assessment results are always defined in the context of an assessment plan, and must always be associated with an OSCAL [Assessment Plan (AP)](../assessment-plan/).
 OSCAL assessment results are associated with a specific system via the OSCAL assessment plan, which identifies the system to be assessed.

-The current version of this model was created based on the information requirements of a [FedRAMP Security Assessment Report](https://www.fedramp.gov/assets/resources/templates/FedRAMP-Annual-SAR-Template.docx), and was expanded to include continuous assessment capabilities.
+The current version of this model was created based on the information requirements of a FedRAMP Security Assessment Report [available for download](https://www.fedramp.gov/assets/resources/templates/FedRAMP-Security-Assessment-Report-(SAR)-Template.docx), and was expanded to include continuous assessment capabilities.

 This model was designed to use identical syntax to the [assessment plan model](../assessment-plan/), for overlapping syntax (Objectives, Assessment Subject, Assets, and Assessment Activities).
 It was also designed to use identical syntax to the [Plan of Action and Milestones (POA&M)](../poam/), for Results/Risks.